HANKSOONG/MiniVision-Lightweight-and-Transformer-Models-for-CIFAR/README.md

 | EfficientNet-B0 | 87.3%    | 61.0%     |
 | DINOv2-B/14     | 98.7%    | 91.5%     |

-All models were fine-tuned from pretrained ImageNet weights and evaluated under consistent conditions.
+> All results are based on the CIFAR-10 and CIFAR-100 datasets from [https://www.cs.toronto.edu/\~kriz/cifar.html](https://www.cs.toronto.edu/~kriz/cifar.html).
+Pretrained weights were used and fine-tuned where applicable.

 ---